Why electric cars are good for the economy

 Sales of plug-in hybrid electric vehicles are up by 4.1 per cent in that time, while hybrid vehicle sales have skyrocketed by 98.2 per cent.
 By contrast, diesel and petrol vehicle sales have declined by 21.3 and 25.2 per cent respectively, largely on the back of the COVID-19 downturn.

-A survey conducted earlier this year by RACV in partnership with the EV Council found three in five Victorians would consider buying an EV for their next car, but high purchase price, range anxiety and limited choice of models remain key deterrents.
+A survey conducted last year by RACV in partnership with the EV Council found three in five Victorians would consider buying an EV for their next car, but high purchase price, range anxiety and limited choice of models remain key deterrents.

-RACV's general manager of corporate affairs, Bryce Prosser, says RACV strongly supports the increased uptake of electric vehicles in Australia due to their social and economic benefits, including reduced carbon emissions and lower ongoing running costs for motorists.
+RACV has long supported the increased uptake of electric vehicles in Australia due to their social and economic benefits, including reduced carbon emissions and lower ongoing running costs for motorists.
 He says RACV has directly supported the rollout of better infrastructure to support electric vehicles through its investment in the Chargefox fast-charging network.